Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics

 Specifically, the DeepONet trunk network comprises an eight‑layer multilayer perceptron (MLP) with 100 hidden neurons per layer to generate 25 basis functions, while the branch network consists of a convolutional neural network (CNN) with 10 Conv2D layers followed by a linear layer to extract the coefficients of these basis functions.
-The FNO component comprises four Fourier layers with 40 modes and a width of 32. \paragraph{DeepONet} In this study, we implemented DeepONet for the Helmholtz equation following the architecture of the work\cite{zhang2024blending}: the branch network inputs the tensor $[c(x),Re(u_0 (x)),Im(u_0 (x))]\in \mathbb{R}^{3\times480\times480}$, which is processed by four $3\times3$ Conv2D layers with stride 2 that expand the channel dimension from 3 to 40, 60, 100 and finally 180; the resulting feature maps are then flattened and passed through a three‑layer MLP with hidden sizes of $[180,80,80]$ to produce the coefficients of the basis functions, while the trunk network takes the 2D coordinate $x \in \mathbb{R}^2$ and projects it via a fully connected network with three hidden layers of 80 units each to generate the corresponding basis functions.
+The FNO component comprises four Fourier layers with 40 modes and a width of 32.